-The most recent major changes to the regulation of firearms in Canada were part of Bill C-71, An Act to Amend certain Acts and Regulations in relation to firearms, which received Royal Assent on 21 June 2019.
+The last major changes to the regulation of firearms in Canada were part of Bill C-71, which received Royal Assent on 21 June 2019.
 This Act made a variety of amendments to the Firearms Act and the Code in relation to firearms licences, the transfer of certain firearms and authorizations to transport firearms.
 It also limited the ability of the government to modify the classification of firearms through regulations.